 Bits Field Description 127:88 R: Reserved Reserved.
 Must be 0.
 Identifier for the domain to which this context-entry maps.
 Hardware may use the domain identifier to tag its internal caches.
-The Capability Register reports the domain-id width supported by hardware.
-For implementations supporting less than 16-bit domain- ids, unused bits of this field are treated as reserved by hardware.
+87:72 DID: Domain The Capability Register reports the domain-id width supported by hardware.
+For implementations supporting less than 16-bit domainids, unused bits of this field are treated as reserved by hardware.
 For example, for implementation supporting 8-bit domain-ids, bits 87:80 of this field are treated as reserved.
-87:72 DID: Domain Identifier Context-entries programmed with the same domain identifier must always reference the same address translation structure (through the SLPTPTR field).
-Similarly, context-entries referencing the same address translation structure must be programmed with the same domain id.
+87:72 Identifier Context-entries programmed with the same domain identifier must always reference same address translation (SLPTPTR field).
+Context-entries referencing same address translation are recommended to be programmed with same domain id for hardware efficiency.
 When Caching Mode (CM) field in Capability Register is reported as Set, the domain-id value of zero is architecturally reserved.
 Software must not use domain-id value of zero when CM is Set.
 71 R: Reserved Reserved.
 Must be 0.
 70:67 IGN: Ignored Hardware ignores the programming of this field.
-66:64 AW: Address Width When the Translation-type (T) field is 00b or 01b, this field indicates the adjusted guest-address-width (AGAW) to be used by hardware for the second-level page-table walk.
-The following encodings are defined for this field: 000b: 30-bit AGAW (2-level page table) 001b: 39-bit AGAW (3-level page table) 010b: 48-bit AGAW (4-level page table) 011b: 57-bit AGAW (5-level page table) 100b: 64-bit AGAW (6-level page table) 101b-111b: Reserved The value specified in this field must match an AGAW value supported by hardware (as reported in the SAGAW field in the Capability Register).
+66: 64 AW: Address Width When the Translation-type (T) field is 00b or 01b, this field indicates the adjusted guest-address-width (AGAW) to be used by hardware for the second-level page-table walk.
+The following encodings are defined for this field: • 000b: 30-bit AGAW (2-level page table) • 001b: 39-bit AGAW (3-level page table) • 010b: 48-bit AGAW (4-level page table) • 011b: 57-bit AGAW (5-level page table) • 100b: 64-bit AGAW (6-level page table) • 101b-111b: Reserved The value specified in this field must match an AGAW value supported by hardware (as reported in the SAGAW field in the Capability Register).
 When the Translation-type (T) field indicates pass-through processing (10b), this field must be programmed to indicate the largest AGAW value supported by hardware.
-Untranslated requests-without-PASID processed through this context-entry and accessing addresses above 2 X -1 (where X is the AGAW value indicated by this field) are blocked and treated as translation faults.
+Untranslated requests-without-PASID processed through this contextentry and accessing addresses above 2 ^X -1 (where X is the AGAW value indicated by this field) are blocked and treated as translation faults.
 63:12 SLPTPTR: Second Level Page Translation Pointer When the Translation-Type (T) field is 00b or 01b, this field points to the base of second-level paging entries (described in Section 9.8).
 Hardware treats bits 63: HAW as reserved (0), where HAW is the host address width of the platform.
-This field is ignored by hardware when Translation-Type (T) field is 10b (pass-through).
+This field is ignored by hardware when Translation-Type (T) field is 10b (note through).
+11.4 D. Doogrand (pass-through).
 11:4 R: Reserved Reserved.
 Must be 0.